 Waiting room benches that are appropriate but not original features.
+They are not designated features.

 Clock on east wall was a donation to the town and, while appropriate, is not a designated feature of this building.

 Interior view of main west-facing entrance showing elliptical fan light over five-panel door flanked by windows and panels (behind radiators); also shows wide casing, wainscoting and ledge.